7/24/2019

 Andrew Markwick

-agree with what Mike just said there.
+Yeah, so I'd agree with what Mike just said there.
 I think it's lumpy as we go through the year.
-We told you 100 basis points is embedded in our folio guidance.
-Maybe it's a little bit more than that now.
-But, I mean, we're giving you our best estimates that we see right now.
+We told you 100 basis points is embedded in our full-year guidance.
+Maybe it's a little bit more than that now, but, I mean, we're giving you our best estimates that we see right now.
 Okay.
 Next question, please, operator.

 speaker